15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Energy efficiency improvements

-Program guidelines prioritize elderly and disabled applicants with limited incomes.
-Community agencies conduct energy assessments and manage improvements.
-Professional auditors evaluate homes for cost-effective conservation measures.
+The program prioritizes elderly and disabled applicants with limited incomes.
+Community agencies conduct energy assessments and manage work.
+Professional auditors identify cost-effective conservation measures.

 Community Development Block Grants

-Local governments receive Community Development Block Grant (CDBG) funding for senior home repairs.
-Approved projects cover:
+Local governments receive Community Development Block Grant funding for senior home repairs.
+Approved projects include:

 - Structural rehabilitation